 Advance Care Planning

-Advance care planning is an ongoing process of talking about your goals, values, and wishes in terms of your health care.
-You are encouraged to discuss these topics with your family or friends, those who represent you and your health care team.
+Advance care planning is an ongoing process of talking about your goals, values and wishes in terms of your health care.
+You are encouraged to discuss these topics with your caregivers, friends, those who represent you, and your health care team.

-It helps to have these talks with your family and health care team early so that you may think through your options and state what is important to you about your future health care.
-If your family or doctor should need to make choices when you are ill, they can do so with confidence that they are following your wishes.
+It helps to have these talks with your caregivers and health care team early so that you can think through your options and identify what is most important to you.
+In the event that your caregiver or doctor needs to make choices when you are ill, they can do so with confidence that they are following your wishes.

 How can I make my health care preferences known?

 Whether you're a patient or caregiver, having conversations about your care and the future should be part of your normal routine.
 If you haven't had these conversations, they should start at diagnosis and be revisited through every phase of treatment.

 Here are some steps for implementing the advance care planning process:

 Evaluate quality of life.
 Think about what quality of life means to you.
 Ask yourself how you want to live.
 What is important for you to continue being able to do throughout treatment or if you become seriously ill?

 Have a conversation with your loved ones.
 Discuss your thoughts with the people who would be involved in making decisions for you if you aren't able to make them yourself.
 This will ensure that care choices support the quality of life you'd like.